rentruewang/mind/entertainment/stories.md

 Amusing = not predictable (creative)
-Emotion vs logic (good stories make you learn about humans) Something new (creative)
+Emotion vs logic (good stories make you learn about humans) Something new (creative, surprising)

 _I personally use this metric: Do I want to read it a second time?_

 ## Good story architecture

 Modular linear stories are bad.
 Not to say that good stories take detours, but every story leaks into others.
 Everything happens in parallel, each having their lasting effects.

 Good stories keeps you guessing due to having lots of options, just like real life.